Collaboration Promotes Group Resilience in Multi-Agent RL: Facilitating Collaboration via Communication

-\begin{enumerate} \item {\bf Emergent Self-Centric Communication}:\\ Each agent $p$ applies counterfactual reasoning and chooses a communication symbol $\commSym_t^i$ that would have minimized its own misalignment at time step $t-1$.
-The loss function for $\policy_\commSym$ is:
+\item \textbf{Emergent Communication} – Each agent \(p\) broadcasts a discrete communication symbol \(\commSym^p_t\) among a given set of symbols, at each state \(s_t\).
+Individual messages of all agents are concatenated into a single vector \(\commSym_t = [\commSym^1_t \dots \commSym^N_t]\), which is included as an additional observation signal that all agents receive at the next time step \((t+1)\).
+We distinguish between two sub-cases: Self-Centric and Global-Centric.
+In \textbf{Emergent Self-Centric Communication}, each agent \(p\) uses counterfactual reasoning and chooses a symbol \(\commSym_t^p\) that would have minimized \emph{its own} misalignment at time step \(t-1\).
+Formally, the loss function for \(\policy_\commSym\) is:

-where $\confLevel_{s_{t-1}, a_{t-1}}^{p_m}$ is the misalignment level at $t-1$ had it received message $\commSym$. \item {\bf Emergent Group-Centric Communication}:\\ Agents observe the misaligned observations of all other agents at each time step.
-Each agent $p$ is rewarded for choosing a communication symbol $\commSym_t^p$ that would have minimized the total misalignment level of the group at $t-1$ (reward is received at the next step).
+where \(\confLevel_{s_{t-1}, a_{t-1}}^{p_m}\) is the misalignment at \((t-1)\) had it received message \(\commSym\).
+In \textbf{Emergent Global-Centric Communication}, agents observe the misaligned observations of all other agents at each time step.
+Each agent \(p\) is rewarded for choosing a symbol \(\commSym_t^{p}\) that would have minimized the \emph{total} misalignment of the group at \((t-1)\).
 Agents maintain a model that predicts the global (average) misalignment of the other agents given an observation and messages.
-The loss function for $\policy_\commSym$ is thus:
+Formally:

-Where $\hat{\confLevel}_{s_{t-1}, a_{t-1}}^{P_m}$ is the counterfactual predicted average misalignment of the other agents, having received message $\commSym$, and $\confLevel_{s_{t-1}, a_{t-1}}^{P}$ is the average misalignment level of the other agents. \end{enumerate} \end{enumerate} While for the mandatory protocol a message corresponds to a transition $\transition$ for which the semantic meaning is preset, with the emergent communication protocol arbitrary symbols are associated with semantic meaning via a decentralized learning process in which agents operate in the same environment.
-Another difference is that while in the mandatory case the agents' policy is only over actions, for the emergent case agents learn to output an additional messaging action.
-Specifically, in our neural network implementation (depicted in Figure~\ref{fig:msg_net_architecture}) the network of each agent receives the messages of the other agents and outputs a message symbol via a separate head.
+where \(\hat{\confLevel}_{s_{t-1}, a_{t-1}}^{P_m}\) is the counterfactual predicted average misalignment of the other agents, having received \(\commSym\), and \(\confLevel_{s_{t-1}, a_{t-1}}^{P}\) is the actual average misalignment of the other agents. \item \textbf{suPER -- Selectively Sharing Experiences} \citep{gerstgrasserSelectivelySharingExperiences2023}: Each agent \(p\) broadcasts at state \(s_t\) its experiences with the highest TD-errors (Equation~\ref{eq:td-error}).
+These transitions are inserted into the replay buffers of receiving agents.
+The number of broadcast transitions per time step is bounded by \(\msgLen\). suPER leverages PER insights so that not all experiences are equally relevant for learning, and thus it supports decentralized training with minimal communication overhead, compatible with standard DQN \citep{mnihHumanlevelControlDeep2015} variants.